Linear slices of hyperbolic polynomials and positivity of symmetric polynomial functions: Positivity of symmetric polynomial functions

-\end{proof} The results in this section were given entirely for symmetric functions.
-To conclude this section we remark the following direct translation of the results to even symmetric polynomials. \begin{remark} The results on symmetric polynomials translate directly to even symmetric polynomials, i.e. polynomials invariant by the natural action of the Hyperoctahedral group $S_2\wreath S_n$.
+The results in this section were given entirely for symmetric functions.
+To conclude this section we remark the following direct translation of the results to even symmetric polynomials or equivalently copositive symmetric polynomials. \begin{remark} The results on symmetric polynomials translate directly to even symmetric polynomials, i.e., polynomials invariant by the natural action of the Hyperoctahedral group $S_2\wreath S_n$.
 Denote by

 the set of even hyperbolic polynomials.
 Furthermore, we define